Title IX Review, Investigation, and Resolution

 - available to advise any individual, including a complainant, a respondent, or a third party, about the courses of action available at the College, both informally and formally;

-- available to provide assistance to any College community member regarding how to respond appropriately to reports of sexual assault and harassment;
+- available to provide assistance to any College community member regarding how to respond appropriately to reports of sexual misconduct;

 - responsible for monitoring full compliance with all requirements and timelines specified in the complaint procedures; and

 - responsible for compiling annual and semi-annual reports.

 Trained Deputy Title IX Coordinators who can also offer assistance are available in the following offices:

 Deputy Title IX Coordinator - Dean's Office│Lili Rodriguez

 Associate Dean of Diversity, Inclusion, and Community Development